On Quasi-Modular Forms, Almost Holomorphic Modular Forms, and the Vector-Valued Modular Forms of Shimura: Modular Forms and Quasi-Modular Forms

 Let $\mathcal{H}=\{\tau\in\mathbb{C}|\Im\tau>0\}$ be the Poincar\'{e} upper half-plane.
 We shall always write $\tau=x+iy$, hence $x=\Re\tau$ and $y=\Im\tau$.
 The group $SL_{2}(\mathbb{R})$ acts on $\mathcal{H}=\{\tau\in\mathbb{C}|\Im\tau>0\}$ by M\"{o}bius transformations:

 The measure $d\mu=\frac{dxdy}{y^{2}}$ is invariant under the action of $SL_{2}(\mathbb{R})$.
-A discrete subgroup $\Gamma \leq SL_{2}(\mathbb{R})$ is called \emph{Fuchsian} if the volume of a fundamental domain (with respect to $d\mu$) is finite.
+A discrete subgroup $\Gamma \subseteq SL_{2}(\mathbb{R})$ is called \emph{Fuchsian of the first kind} if the volume of a fundamental domain (with respect to $d\mu$) is finite.
+As this is the only subgroups of $SL_{2}(\mathbb{R})$ we consider in this paper, we shall write simply \emph{Fuchsian}, meaning Fuchsian of the first kind, throughout.
 A subgroup of trace $\pm2$ elements of $\Gamma$ is called \emph{parabolic} and corresponds to a \emph{cusp} of $\Gamma$, i.e., to the element of $\mathbb{P}^{1}(\mathbb{R})$ which is stabilized by this subgroup. $\Gamma$ acts on its cusps via (extended) M\"{o}bius transformations (which correspond to conjugation on the parabolic subgroups), and the number of orbits of cusps is always finite.
 The quotient space $Y(\Gamma)=\Gamma\backslash\mathcal{H}$ is a Riemann surface, which becomes a compact Riemann surface (or algebraic curve) denoted $X(\Gamma)$ after adding the (finitely many) equivalence classes of cusps of $\Gamma$.

 The action of $SL_{2}(\mathbb{R})$ on $\mathcal{H}$ admits a \emph{factor of automorphy}, which is defined, for any elements $\gamma \in SL_{2}(\mathbb{R})$ and $\tau\in\mathcal{H}$ as in Equation \eqref{action}, by